spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

 6. When the keys are finished enrolling, the installation will start automatically after a reboot.
 Installation typically takes about 5 minutes, but can vary depending on your hardware.

-7. When installation finishes, you will observe the text "Installation has finished, rebooting in 5 seconds" on your screen.
+7. When installation finishes, the terminal will display the text "Installation has finished, rebooting in 5 seconds" on your screen.
 Remove the USB disk from your Edge device.

    :::info

-   If you have more than one boot devices, it is good security practice to go into the BIOS again and ensure that the target installation disk is prioritized in the boot sequence.
+   If you have more than one boot device, it is good security practice to go into the BIOS again and ensure that the target installation disk is prioritized in the boot sequence.

    :::